HimanshuMishra123/istio-guide/Istio-Architecture.md

 ![image](https://github.com/HimanshuMishra123/istio-guide/assets/164254902/143db1e6-7af0-4bcd-baf6-086ea982356a)

-You do not need to install the `istiod` control plane on every node in your Kubernetes cluster.
-Here’s how the deployment and distribution of Istio components typically work:
+You do not need to install the `istiod` control plane on every node in your Kubernetes cluster. <br/>
-The Istio control plane components are deployed in a central location within your Kubernetes cluster on any one node in a separate namespace 'istio-system' and it does not need to be installed on every node.
+The Istio control plane components are deployed in a central location within your Kubernetes cluster on any one node in a separate namespace 'istio-system' and it does not need to be installed on every node.<br/>
-The primary Istio control plane pod is `istiod`, but depending on the configuration, you might also find other auxiliary pods and services, such as the Istio ingress and egress gateways
+The primary Istio control plane pod is `istiod`, but depending on the configuration, you might also find other auxiliary pods and services, such as the Istio ingress and egress gateways. <br/>
-The data plane components (sidecars and gateways) are distributed across nodes, while `istiod` handles the configuration and management centrally from control plane.
+The data plane components (sidecars and gateways) are distributed across nodes, while `istiod` handles the configuration and management centrally from control plane.<br/>

 ### Deployment of `istiod`